GerritCodeReview/plugins_cfoauth/src/main/resources/Documentation/config.md

 provides the necessary ciphers.
 If that is not the case you might switch off the verification by setting the parameter `verifySignatures` to `false`.
 Note that this is strongly discouraged for security reasons.

+If the `auth.gitBasicAuth` parameter is set to `true`, the UAA will be used to also authenticate also Git-over-HTTP communication.

+For Git-over-HTTP communication the plugin accepts passwords and OAuth2 access tokens sent in an `Authorization` header following the `BASIC` authentication scheme (RFC 2617 section 2).
+The plugin will pass the credentials to UAA for verification.